-In this article, we will be looking at the best ways to create checkout UI design and will give you tips that would help you create an ecommerce checkout flow which is at par with the standards set by the best ecommerce stores active on the internet.
+We will also give you tips that would help create an eCommerce user flow that is at par with the standards set by the best eCommerce stores active on the internet.
 So without further ado, let’s get started.

-When Amazon sends you an email with product promotion, you click on the link and reach the product page.
-Then, you read the copy, view images, and read reviews then come back at the top to an Add to Cart CTA staring at you.
+When Amazon sends you an email with a product promotion, you click on the link and reach the product page.
+Then, you read the copy, view images, read reviews, and then come back at the top to ‘Add to Cart’ CTA on the page.

 From there on, you only have to enter your password once and click 2-3 times before the checkout process ends.